pgroenbaek/dbtracks-site/README.md

 Make sure you have [Node.js and npm](https://nodejs.org/en/download) installed on your system.

-Install dependencies and run the site locally:
+To install dependencies and run the site locally:
 ```bash
 npm install
 npm start